Sunday, August 28, 2011

 And classroom rules (also dressed up a bit in Publisher)

-I totally borrowed that idea from here and just made them coordinate with our decor scheme.
+I borrowed that idea from Our Goodwin Journey blog and just made them coordinate with our decor scheme.

 At the other end of our project table, I have another mesh bin and Target pails with art supplies for the kids.

-Then next to the workshop door, we're back to Soprano's desk that is the first thing you see when you enter the room.
+Then, past the main door around the corner, we're back to Soprano's desk that is the first thing you see when you enter the room.
 She has the same set-up as Tenor only in her color (pink, in case you missed it.)

 Soprano's supply box